lucashuet93/botbuilder-proactivemessaging/node/README.md

 ## How the Basic Sample Works

+The basic sample works by implementing a proactive endpoint, saving conversation reference and posting against the endpoint using the saved conversation reference.
+Effectively, the bot is telling itself to send a proactive message.
+Real-world applications of proactive messaging would instead involve an external service (e.g. Azure Functions) that would "tell" the bot to send some proactive messages.
+See advanced sample for an example that does this.

 ### Implementing the Proactive Endpoint

 As discussed in the top-level README of this wiki, we are exposing an additional endpoint (/api/proactive) to receive commands to send proactive messages.
 This endpoint lives on the same server as our bot's endpoint (api/messages), and uses the bot adapter to proactively reach out to users.
 We're able to do this by using the ```continueConversation()``` method on the BotFrameworkAdapter class. ```continueConversation()``` accepts an instance of the ConversationReference class, so requests to the endpoint must contain a stored instance of a conversation reference object.